MattCCC/fetchff/README.md

   <summary><span style="cursor:pointer">Click to expand</span></summary>
   <br>
   The caching mechanism in <b>fetchf()</b> and <b>createApiFetcher()</b> enhances performance by reducing redundant network requests and reusing previously fetched data when appropriate.
 This system ensures that cached responses are managed efficiently and only used when considered "fresh".
 Below is a breakdown of the key parameters that control caching behavior and their default values.
+<br><br>

+> ⚠️ **When using in Node.js:**
+> Cache and deduplication are in-memory and per-process.
+For distributed or serverless environments, consider external caching if persistence is needed.

 ### Example